 Assessment is carried out by a variety of methods including coursework, examinations and a dissertation.

-Applicants with significant business experience will also be considered.
+This course requires a UK 2:2 (Honours) or equivalent.
+Applicants with relevant professional qualifications and/or significant business experience will also be considered.

 International & EU requirements